usethesource/salix/README.md

    // render a model through a view function to obtain a Node Node render(&T model, void(&T) view);
 ```

-TODO:
-update/view/init function should *never* be called by the programmer,
-but only framework functions (execute, mapCmd, mapView, render).
+The function `execute` creates an updated model including a list of generated commands.
+The function `render` turns a `void` view function in a `Node` structure for some model.
+Both are called by the top-level `app` function; you should probably never have to call them yourself, except if you'd like to inspect nodes or commands for debugging purposes.

+The current design leads to the following rule of thumb for the application programmer: `update`, `init` or `view` functions should *never* be called directly.
+As soon as you call  do this, you're bound to break important invariants maintained by the framework.

+#### Why is mapping part of the framework?

+You'd think it would easy to realize mapping just using a standard `map` function, or comprehensions.
+You could just simply transform an embedded function, say of type `Msg(int)` using a transformer `Msg(Msg)`.
+The transformed function would simply be attached at right position in the `Node` tree, -- nothing special.

+Unfortunately, such transformed embedded functions can't be serialized over the wire.
+That's why they are encoded.
+When receiving a result, the encoding is used to find the original function again.
+This requires equality on functions.
+Function equality in Rascal is tricky: two functions are considered equal if they correspond to the same declaration, or if they are *exactly* the same closure (i.e. created at the same execution point).
+This basically means that you cannot use inline closures as handlers, because on every render, they will lead to new identities, and hence, spurious event handler updates in the browser.

+The same holds for arguments to the mapping functions.
+Basically this means that you only nest components that are statically known :-(.
+For instance, a generic editable-list component won't work, since such a component will nest a statically unknown number of element components.

 #### Why only a single, universal Msg type?

-TBD
+In Elm, the type for nodes and attributes is parametric on the application defined message type.
+This adds another level of additional type checking: you can't simply nested HTML generated for one component inside another, because their message types won't match.
+The type system thus enforces "mapping".
+Furthermore, the update functions can be checked for completeness, since there's no overlap between constructors from one message type and another.

+In Salix, I've opted to not make the node and attribute types parametric, since the generics of Rascal are rather verbose.
+All messages are thus represented by the universal `Msg` type.
+Rascal supports extension of algebraic data types, so each component will simply add their message constructors as they see fit.
+Note however, that the application programmer has a slightly bigger obligation to make sure that mapping is performed where needed, and that all (relevant) messages are handled correctly.

 #### How to communicate from child to parent?

+Whenever a component is nested inside another one, the mapping of command and event messages ensures that messages created in a child component will be routed back to that very same child component.
+Sometimes, however, you'd like to communicate message *up*, because the responsibility of handling them lies outside the local level.

-Example: REPL component showing a commandline where commands can be entered etc. The repl is in charge of maintaining history, printing the prompt, interpreting key strokes etc. Whenever the user presses enter however, some command or expression needs to be evaluated, but this is not the responsibility of the REPL itself: the effect of evaluation depends on what the REPL is used for.
-One solution is to pass down an `eval` function to the `update` function of the REPL component.
-Whenever the user now presses enter, the REPL will call eval, and print out the result at the command line.
+Here's an example.
+Imagin a read-eval-print-loop (REPL) component showing a commandline where commands can be entered.
+The REPL is in charge of maintaining history, printing the prompt, interpreting key strokes etc. Whenever the user presses enter however, some command or expression needs to be evaluated, but this is not the responsibility of the REPL itself: the effect of evaluation depends on what the REPL is used for, probably defined in its container.

+Part of the solution is to pass down an `eval` function to the `update` function of the REPL component.
+Whenever the user now presses enter, the REPL will call that `eval` function, and print out the result at the command line.
 This is only half the story however: often the evaluation of a command also requires some domain-specific effect outside the REPL itself.
 How do we get it there?
 We can't simply trigger messages from the REPL, since nesting the REPL in some context using mapping will make them "local" to the REPL.

 A solution is to model such child-parent communication through dedicated message constructors which are to be intercepted by the container.
 In our simplified REPL example, let's say we have the following update function which receives an additional `eval` function as a parameter.
 This eval function returns a parent-level message encapsulating what needs to be done upon command evaluation.